glic3rinu/spam-gear/README.md

     postfix-spam-scan 1hour 90 | emergency-mail 3000

-## Extra
+## Crontab examples

-This is how our crontab looks like
+This is how our crontabs look like

 ```bash
 # Web server crontab